SpaceXpanse/Whitepaper/README.md

 **Atomic trading**
 Open source
 Non-profit - Foundation operated
-- A protocol and system for executing atomic trades on the **SpaceXpamnse Multiverse** platform.
+- A protocol and system for executing atomic trades on the **SpaceXpanse Multiverse** platform.
 This allows players to trade their game assets for cryptocurrency (rOD) in a fully trustless manner.

 ### Development
 **SpaceXpanse Metaverse Simulator**